 Total external warload is given in many sources as a whopping 3,630 kilograms (8,000 pounds), but that appears to have been the effective limit, not practical for carrier operations, and not a particularly sane configuration even though there were cases where Skyraiders were loaded up well in excess of that weight.
 Few photos of "bombed up" Skyraiders show them that overburdened, with pictures of heavily laden machines showing them hauling, for example, twelve 115 kilogram and three 225 kilogram bombs, a generous total warload of about 2,050 kilograms (4,500 pounds).

 Another heavy-load configuration was twelve HVARs, at about 65 kilograms (150 pounds) each, and three 450 kilogram (1,000 pound) bombs, for a total warload of about 2,130 kilograms (4,800 pounds).
 A realistic external warload limit was probably more like 2,720 kilograms (6,000 pounds).
-Along with bombs and HVARs, Skyraiders could carry napalm tanks, the "Tiny Tim" unguided rocket (something like a giant HVAR), and air-dropped torpedoes.
+Along with bombs and HVARs, Skyraiders could carry napalm tanks, the "Tiny Tim" unguided rocket (along the lines of a giant HVAR), and air-dropped torpedoes.
 It doesn't appear from photos that Skyraiders often carried Tiny Tims or torpedoes in service -- though there was a case in the Korean War where torpedoes were used to destroy a dam.

 The pilot sat under a bubble-type canopy that slid back to open.
 Field of view was said to be excellent.
 The pilot was protected by cockpit armor, but there was no ejection seat; clearing the big tail was a problem when bailing out.
 Avionics were simple, including a radio, identification friend or foe (IFF) unit, and radio navigation aids; the pilot used a deflection gunsight for targeting weapons delivery.
 Although the prototypes had generally been flown in natural metal colors, in service Skyraiders were typically painted overall dark blue, the Navy standard colors of the era.